Nucleomics-VIB/pb-16S-nf_tutorial/README.md

 The **[Zymo_pb-16S-nf.pdf](https://github.com/Nucleomics-VIB/pb-16S-nf_tutorial/blob/main/Zymo_pb-16S-nf.pdf)** document describes installing and running the pipeline on 5 samples produced in the lab and using v0.4 of the pipeline (commit:763d542c5c82adb6cff769e253ebc15f61d765cb).
 It rephrases most of the content of the original repo and comments on the used tools.

-The results of running the pipeline on five of our Zymo samples are also uploaded here in **[Zymo-SequelIIe-Hifi_results_local](https://github.com/Nucleomics-VIB/pb-16S-nf_tutorial/tree/main/Zymo-SequelIIe-Hifi_results_local)** for revew and explorations using Qiime2 commands or the [Qiime2-viewer](https://view.qiime2.org/).
+The results of running the pipeline on five of our Zymo samples are also uploaded here in **[Zymo-SequelIIe-Hifi_results_local](https://github.com/Nucleomics-VIB/pb-16S-nf_tutorial/tree/main/Zymo-SequelIIe-Hifi_results_local)** for review

 *[[back-to-top](#top)]*